 Aam ka Sookah achar is very popular in North India.
 The pickle is slightly dry compared to the traditional mango pickle.
 Here the mango pieces are cut, salted and dried for 2 days, after which the brine is separated and both mango pieces and brine are kept under the sunlight for 2-3 days.
 The dried mango pieces are lathered in the pickle’s spices and in the brine, jaggery is added.
 The jaggery-brine water is added to the spiced mango pieces and packed into ceramic jars kept under the sunlight for 7 days then it is ready to consume.
 This is a slightly dry pickle when compared to traditional mango pickle, as the mango pieces are thoroughly dried and all the masalas absorb the remaining water but it has a prolonged shelf life.

 9. Chickpea Mango pickle

-The mango pickle with goodness of protein from Chickpeas.
+The mango pickle benefits from the goodness of protein found in chickpeas, making it a delicious and nutritious condiment.
 This is another pickle consumed mainly in northern India.
 Here the grated raw mango, salt, turmeric and chickpeas are mixed and kept under the sun for 3 days.
 The water released from raw mangoes is soaked up by the chickpeas and also gets slow cooked under the sun rays making them soft and tender.
 After 3 days, regular pickle masalas along with onion seeds are added.
 The pickle is preserved with Mustard oil.
 Since the chickpeas are soaked in the raw mango juices, so even the chickpeas turn tangy and the pickle masalas bring in the spiciness which balances the pickle overall.